 Interested in creative communications?
 Herzing’s 12-month Broadcasting and Media Communications program is designed to unleash your creative potential.

-Learn cutting-edge skills across many forms of traditional and new media, including radio, television, podcasting, YouTube, social media, and how to become a media entrepreneur.
+Gain cutting-edge skills across many forms of traditional and new media, including radio, television, podcasting, YouTube, and social media.
+Learn how to become a media entrepreneur.

 - Learn the fundamentals of broadcast journalism and reporting

 - Hone your copywriting and digital storytelling skills

 - Develop your voice as an on-air announcer